rehierl/node-tree-outliner/algorithm-about.md

 </body>
 ```

-There are two different possible ways to print the TOC of this fragment:
+There are two possible ways to print E-4's TOC:

 ```
 TOC-1:                          TOC-2: